 - web, YouTube, TikTok, Instagram and Pinterest video posts

-- signage and print advertising (not much of a thing anymore, except with older agents)
+- signage and print advertising (not much of a thing anymore, but some still do it)

 - and of course, the opportunity cost of the time spent on the long and complex process of selling your home.

-4. Agents Are Better at Pricing (some agents, anyway)
+4. Agents Are Better at Pricing (most agents, anyway)

 It doesn’t matter how uniquely beautiful your house is (and how much you love it and how much work you’ve put into it).
 Sorry to break it to you but it won’t sell if you’ve priced it too high.
-Yeah, you may get really lucky if you come across a buyer to whom your house is a ‘love at first sight’ and who also has the money to back it up.
+Sure, you may get really lucky if you come across a buyer to whom your house is a ‘love at first sight’ and who also happens to have the money to act on this love.

 But chances are, you just can’t beat the market (ask anyone in finance).
 Not by much anyway.
 Yes, sure, it’s possible to get a bit of a premium, with a carefully planned approach and masterful marketing.
 We do it for our clients all the time.
 But you still have to be smart about pricing your home.